Witold Bańka

 Witold Bańka ([vʲitɔld baɲka]; born 3 October 1984) is a Polish former 400 metres sprinter turned politician.
-Since November 2015, he has been the Minister of Sport and Tourism in the cabinet of Beata Szydło and cabinet of Mateusz Morawiecki.
+Since 2015, he served as Minister of Sport and Tourism in the cabinet of Beata Szydło and cabinet of Mateusz Morawiecki.
 In May 2019, he was elected President of the World Anti-Doping Agency (WADA).

 Athletic career

 Bańka's biggest achievement as an athlete was the bronze medal in the 4 × 400 metres relay at the 2007 World Championships although he only competed in the heats.
 He also won several relay medals at lower level competitions.
 He retired from professional sport in 2012 having failed to qualify for the 2012 Summer Olympics.